steemit/devportal-tutorials-js/tutorials/10_submit_post/README.md

 After the post has been broadcast to the network, we can simply set all the fields to empty strings and show the post link to check it from a condenser instance running on the selected testnet.

+More information on how to use the `broadcast` operation and options surrounding the operation can be found [HERE](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment)

 ### To Run the tutorial

 1.  clone this repo